MicrosoftEdge/MSEdgeExplainers/PasswordReveal/explainer.md

 #### Allowing for ease of author adjustment

-* The graphic, text or other visual represenation the user agent utilizes to inform the user that they can interact with it must be set as a background image to allow authors to easily utilize the functionality but adjust this representation to meet their design needs if necessary.
+* The graphic, text or other visual representation the user agent utilizes to inform the user that they can interact with it must be set as a background image to allow authors to easily utilize the functionality but adjust this representation to meet their design needs if necessary.

 #### Showing, hiding password reveal element, obscuring the password